KeyboardKit/KeyboardKit/README.md

 * `space` - sends an empty space to the text proxy
 * `none`- use this for empty "placeholder" keys that do nothing

+Each keyboard view controller has a `keyboardActionHandler`, that can handle actions that are triggered by the user.
+By default, `StandardKeyboardActionHandler` is used, but you can replace it with any `KeyboardActionHandler` implementation.

-`KeyboardKit` handles all actions except `image`, which you must handle manually, since there's no way to send images to the text proxy.
+`StandardKeyboardActionHandler` handles all actions except `image`, which you must handle manually, since there's no way to send images to the text proxy.
 You can override the default action handling by replacing the `keyboardActionHandler` with a new action handler that suits your needs.

-### Keyboard View Controllers
+### View Controllers

 `KeyboardKit` lets you create keyboard extensions by inheriting any of these classes instead of `UIInputViewController`: